Calum Willock: Club career

 Willock started his career at Fulham, impressing manager Gary Brazil enough to win the chance to sign schoolboy forms at the club.
 He made his professional debut as a substitute in the First Division on 4 November 2000, in a 3–0 over Huddersfield Town at Craven Cottage.
 The youngster played no further part in the season.
 He played two games of the 2001–02 Premier League season, both against Blackburn Rovers, both times the home side winning.
 In November 2002, he was loaned out to Queens Park Rangers of the Second Division, playing three games.
 Willock went on to say playing in the Premier League was a "dream coming true".

-At the start of the 2003–04 season he joined Fourth Division club Bristol Rovers.
-In two months he made just five appearances, all as a substitute, though at age 21 he had now played at every level of the English Football League.
+At the start of the 2003–04 season, he joined Fourth Division club Bristol Rovers.
+In two months, he made just five appearances, all as a substitute, though at age 21, he had now played at every level of the English Football League.
 In October 2003, he joined Peterborough United of the Third Division on loan.
 He scored his first professional goal on 1 November in a 2–2 draw with Brighton & Hove Albion at London Road.
 On 17 December the loan deal was made permanent for an undisclosed fee.
 He finished the season with nine goals for the "Posh".
 He started the 2004–05 season struggling with hamstring trouble, also fighting a calf injury at the end of the season, as well as rumours of a big money move to Gillingham.
 Despite all this he finished the season with 14 goals, though this was not enough to save Peterborough from relegation to League Two.

 Willock was signed by Brentford on the last day of the 2006 January transfer window as a replacement for DJ Campbell, for an undisclosed fee.
 The "Bees" finished the 2005–06 in third place in League One, though failed to gain promotion.
 Despite being on the transfer list and receiving interest from Mark Wright of Chester City, Willock was a regular in the Brentford team in the 2006–07 season, due to the serious groin injury sustained by striker Lloyd Owusu.
 After the signing of Neil Shipperley, Willock dropped to the bench.
-He was released by Brentford in May 2007.
+Brentford released him in May 2007.